Angel0uss/Binder_Enhanced/README.md

 ## Requirements
 - World of Warcraft client 3.3.5a (WotLK), Interface 30300
 - Works on private servers targeting this patch (developed/tested on Warmane)
+- If you're using bars addons like Bartender4, make sure to apply the same profile so your action bars match exactly.

 ## Installation
 1. Download or clone this repository
 2. Copy the `Binder_Enhanced` folder into your `Interface/AddOns/` directory
 3. Restart the client (or `/reload`) and enable the addon at the character-select screen

+## comming next
+- saving bars disposition and layout (now it only save spells,macros etc)

 ## Author
 Angelouss